armory/docs/content/en/borealis/Reference/walkthrough-deployment-template.md

 ## Blank template

-You can see this tempalte file by running the following command with the Borealis CLI:
+You can see this template file by running the following command with the Borealis CLI:

 ```bash
 armory template kubernetes canary